-UNICEF's Regional Office (RO) for the CEE/CIS commissioned this Multi-Country Evaluation (MCE) to a) document progress in reducing under-5 and infant mortality and morbidity and to generate lessons on how this was accomplished; b) inform programmes aimed at scaling-up evidence-based and equity focused interventions; and c) enable better partnering with national governments to advance the child health and rights agenda.
+UNICEF's Regional Office (RO) for the CEE/CIS commissioned this Multi-Country Evaluation (MCE), as one of a series of five such exercises, to a) document progress in reducing under-5 and infant mortality and morbidity and to generate lessons on how this was accomplished; b) inform programmes aimed at scaling-up evidence-based and equity focused interventions; and c) enable better partnering with national governments to advance the child health and rights agenda.

 As the focus, scale and impact of UNICEF-supported programmes and interventions varied among countries in the region, the geographical scope of the evaluation focused on five countries that had the largest and the most innovative health programmes supported by UNICEF (Kazakhstan, Kyrgyzstan, Moldova, Serbia and Uzbekistan).
 The period covered by the evaluation included 12 years from 2000 - 2012, and was conducted by Curatio International Foundation in 2014-2015.
-It focuses primarily on UNICEF-supported MNCH interventions that have the potential to positively influence neonatal and child health outcomes through enhanced health systems.
+It focuses primarily on UNICEF-supported MNCH interventions (Antenatal, Neonatal and Perinatal Care (ANC/PNC); Integrated Management of Childhood Illnesses (IMCI); Extended Programme of Immunization (EPI) and Nutrition) that have the potential to positively influence neonatal and child health outcomes through enhanced health systems.